b-brankovics/GCPSR/README.md

 The first question, whether there are multiple loci supporting the separation of the species in your data.

-For this you can use a relatively large concordance cutoff (`-count=<int>`, first script), so a small number of conflicting loci do not destroy your general pattern.
+For this you can use a relatively large discordance threshold (`-count=<int>`, first script), so a small number of conflicting loci do not destroy your general pattern.